The following professionals lent their expertise to this article:

 What Can You Do After an LPN to BSN?

-When it comes to earning a BSN, many people might think it means they’re locked into a future career as a registered nurse.
 While it’s true that many BSN graduates will start their career as a registered nurse, there are a number of different careers available that can be just as challenging and fulfilling.
 Here are a few of the options:

 Legal consultant – Legal consultants give advice to attorneys (and can testify in court as expert witnesses) as to how a given healthcare process should work.

-Insurance claims consultant – They can help insurance companies make healthcare-related decisions such as medical malpractice liability and workers’ compensation claims.
+Insurance claims consultant – They can help insurance companies make healthcare-related decisions, such as medical malpractice liability and workers’ compensation claims.

 Health coach – Someone who has worked in the healthcare field can provide a unique perspective when giving health-related advice to clients.